Shaka-Agina/slab-local/README.md

    ```bash
    curl -fsSL https://raw.githubusercontent.com/Shaka-Agina/slab-local/main/deploy-docker.sh | bash
    ```
+   *This installs everything automatically - no need to clone repos or build manually!*

 2. **Prepare your USB drives:**
    - Label one USB drive as `MUSIC` and add your music files organized by album
    - Label another USB drive as `PLAY_CARD` and create a `playMusic.txt` file

 3. **Connect and play:**
-   - Insert both USB drives into your Raspberry Pi
+   - Insert both USB drives into your Raspberry Pi (they'll auto-mount)
-   - Connect to the "S L A B - XXXX" WiFi network (password: `slabmusic`)
-   - Open `http://slab.local:5000` in your browser
+   - Open `http://localhost:5000` in your browser
    - Enjoy your music!

+**That's it!** The system auto-starts on boot, so just plug in your USB drives and go.

 ---